Yubico/yubikit-ios/README.md

 <a name="integration_steps_1"></a>
 ### 2.1 Prepare the project

 Depending on the requirements of the application, the project may use all or just some features of YubiKit.
 If the application is using the NFC reader, follow the steps to configure the project from **Configure the project to use the built-in NFC and QR Code readers**.
-If the application requires to communicate with a YubiKey with lightning connector, jump to **Enable the application to communicate with a YubiKey with lightning connector**.
+If the application requires to communicate with a MFi accessory YubiKey, jump to **Enable the application to communicate with a MFi accessory YubiKey**.

 ---